ArekX/DataFlowJS/README.md

 # Examples

-Examples are in html files `examples` folder, you will need to build dataflow in order for them to work.
+Examples are in html files `examples` folder.

 # Building